Joey Bustos: 2005–present

-He played drums in Street To Nowhere from 2005–2008 and currently plays drums in the San Francisco-based rock and roll/soul band, The Soft White Sixties, who composed the 2013 album Get Right.
+He played drums in Street To Nowhere from 2005 to 2008 and currently plays drums in the San Francisco-based rock and roll/soul band The Soft White Sixties, who composed the 2013 album Get Right.

-In 2016, Bustos participated in a Link 80 reunion for the Asian Man Records 20th Anniversary.
-On June 17 and 18, the band played two sold out shows at the San Francisco's Bottom of the Hill.
+In 2016, Bustos participated in a Link 80 reunion for the Asian Man Records 20th anniversary.
+On June 17 and 18, the band played two sold-out shows at San Francisco's Bottom of the Hill.
 The lineup also included singer Ryan Noble, guitarists Matt Bettinelli-Olpin and Adam Davis, bassists Adam Pereria and Barry Krippene, and horn players Aaron Nagel, Steve Borth and Jason Lechner.
-Prior to the shows, a video tribute to Nick Traina was shown that the band released the video online on June 20, 2016.
+Prior to the shows, a video tribute to Nick Traina was shown; the band released the video online on June 20, 2016.

 On May 21, 2021, a Link 80 cover of Rancid's "Junkie Man" was released from Lavasock Records' upcoming 25th anniversary tribute to Rancid's punk rock classic ...And Out Come the Wolves featuring Bustos on drums.